pannlnwza/UFORadarSEA/README.md

 # UFORadarSEA
-This is a preview release of the application.
+This is a preview release of the UFORadarSEA application.
 ## Overview
 The UFO Radar Application is a Python GUI application that allows users to explore UFO sighting reports from South East Asia.